 Yes.
-As long as you wait six-to-eight hours after applying minoxidil to the scalp, before getting your hair wet or going swimming, this is fine.
+As long as you wait at least 30 minutes after applying minoxidil to the scalp, before getting your hair wet or going swimming, this is fine.

 If you wish to go swimming before this, it is avisable to wear a swimming cap to ensure the treatment has time to fully sink in and you do not lose the benefit of the treatment.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.